tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/03-Investing/README.md

 * Understand the importance of the time value of money, and how to discount a future value to a present one

-* Understand the key concepts of Modern Portfolio Theory and how we can look at the efficient frontier to optimize a portfolio's risk-return profile
+* Understand the key concepts of Modern Portfolio Theory, including how to optimize a portfolio's risk-return profile using the Efficient Frontier

 ### Reading: Inflation and Investing